tembugi/grok-build-status/README.md

 # Grok Status

-Grok Build lives in a terminal. **Grok Status** lives in the menu bar, so you can look away and still know whether a session is running, done, or waiting for you.
+See **Grok Build** from the Mac menu bar, without watching the terminal.

+- Tell at a glance if a session is idle, running, waiting for you, or done
-When Grok needs a permission or an answer, the icon bounces.
-Open the menu to jump back to that session, or to check weekly usage.
+- Notice when Grok needs a permission or an answer — the icon bounces
+- Jump to a live session from the menu
+- Check weekly usage

 Unofficial.
 Not affiliated with SpaceXAI.
 You already need Grok Build.